 For each sound we use our other hand to squeeze a Fred Finger and say the sounds in "c-a-t".

 Then we use our free hand to 'sweep' over our Fred Fingers and blend the sounds into a word "cat".

 Watch out- words such a fish need 3 Fred Fingers "f-i-sh".
 Words such as chair need 2 Fred Fingers "ch-air".

-As children become more confident with their sounds and their spelling words they will move away from using their Fred Fingers and instead rely sounding out in their head.
+As children become more confident with their sounds and spelling words they will move away from using their Fred Fingers and instead rely on sounding out in their head.